Investment Growth Calculator 2025 | Lump Sum vs DCA, Allocation & Real Returns

 This calculator uses deterministic expected-returns model for planning purposes.
 Actual market returns vary significantly year-to-year.
 Tax implications, transaction costs, and individual circumstances not included.
 Consult with a financial advisor for personalized investment advice.

 Lump Sum Investing: Investing all available capital immediately in a single transaction.
 This strategy puts your money to work instantly, maximizing time in the market for potential compound growth.
-Historically, lump sum investing outperforms DCA about 66% of the time because markets trend upward over long periods—delaying investment means missing growth opportunities.
+According to historical studies of US markets, lump sum investing has outperformed DCA approximately two-thirds of the time because markets have tended to rise over long periods—though past performance does not guarantee future results.
 However, lump sum carries higher timing risk: investing right before a market downturn can be psychologically devastating and lead to panic selling.
 Best for: disciplined investors comfortable with volatility, retirement account rollovers, inheritances, or windfalls where immediate diversification reduces concentration risk.

 Dollar-Cost Averaging (DCA): Spreading your investment over time through regular, equal purchases (e.g., $500/month for 24 months instead of $12,000 upfront).
 DCA reduces timing risk by averaging your purchase prices across market cycles—you buy fewer shares when prices are high and more shares when prices are low.
 This behavioral advantage is significant: DCA feels less risky, improves adherence, and prevents the paralysis of trying to "time the market."
 The downside: if markets rise steadily (the most common scenario), DCA underperforms lump sum because you're holding cash that could have been invested.
 Best for: new investors building confidence, those investing regular income (paychecks, bonuses), or anyone who would lose sleep over lump sum timing.